(This Formula Challenge originally appeared as part of Google Sheets Tip #52, my weekly newsletter, on 27 May 2019.

 Let’s begin in the middle and rebuild the formula in steps:

-splits out the three fruits in cell E2 into separate cells:
+The SPLIT function outputs the three fruits from cell E2 into separate cells:

 Raspberries Orange Apple

 Next, join them back together with the pipe “|” delimiter with

 so the output is now:

 Then bring the power of regular expression to the table, to match the data in column B. The pipe character means “OR” in regular expressions, so this formula will match Raspberries OR Orange OR Apple in column B: